Alumni Spotlights :: Solomon Schechter Day School

 Debi Himelfarb - Class of 1989

 After graduating from Schechter in 1989, Debi Himelfarb attended Hall High School and Rutgers College in New Brunswick, NJ.
-She spent her junior in year at Hebrew University in Jerusalem prior to receiving a B.A. in English and Political Science.
+She spent her junior year at Hebrew University in Jerusalem prior to receiving a B.A. in English and Political Science.

 In 1997, Debi moved to Washington, DC and began her career in client care.
 She joined Blackboard, the global leader in e-learning and education software during its early stages in 2003.
 Eight years later, after the birth of their second child, Debi left her position as Director of Client Support to be a full time mom.

 In April 2012, ShalomLearning recruited Debi to be the Vice President of Operations.
-A start up based in Bethesda, MD, ShalomLearning's mission is to make Jewish education more engaging and accessible for everyone.
-By blending the best of the traditional classroom instruction with scheduled online discussions, and age-appropriate selfpaced learning activities, ShalomLearning partners with synagogues and other Jewish organizations to meet the needs of the overscheduled, tech savvy 21st century families.
+A startup based in Bethesda, MD, ShalomLearning's mission is to make Jewish education more engaging and accessible for everyone.
+By blending the best of the traditional classroom instruction with scheduled online discussions, and age-appropriate self paced learning activities, ShalomLearning partners with synagogues and other Jewish organizations to meet the needs of the overscheduled, tech savvy 21st century families.

 Debi and her husband Evan live in Rockville, MD with their two sons Dylan and Alec.
-They belong to B'nai Israel Congregation.

 Endow Hartford